 Stock item weights and dimensions for a single unit will be used as the bench-mark for calculating shipping costs and that's the amount the Buyer is required to pay.

 The seller will receive the new order notification that would instruct them to go to the order and either Accept the amount from the Shipping Estimate or Decline it.

 If the Seller Accepts, Seller will be responsible for shipping the item(s) quickly and will be paid the amount they agreed to.

 If the Seller Declines, GearSource will automatically move the order to our internal shipper, GearMoves and the shipping amount collected will be redirected to GearMoves.

 If the final shipping costs come in at a much higher rate or changes are made to the order that facilitate higher costs in shipping, the buyer is responsible for paying the difference.

-Offering free shipping is one of the best ways to reduce shopping cart abandonment.
+As a Seller, offering free shipping is one of the best ways to reduce shopping cart abandonment.
 Free Shipping means you will “include” shipping in your listing price, into whatever zones you choose.
-Zones can include various parts of or all of the USA and Canada, Mexico, S America, Europe, Asia, Australia, etc. As an example, if you ONLY select the Zone Western USA, and include Free Shipping, this offer will not be available in other zones.
-You could have other shipping options available for those zones.
-However, as you might suspect, shipping is never free.
-Someone always has to pay.
-To make free shipping work, you have a few options.
+Zones can include various parts of or all of the USA and Canada, Mexico, S America, Europe, Asia, Australia, etc. As an example, if you ONLY select the USA, and include Free Shipping, this offer will not be available in any other zones.

 - Increase product prices to cover costs for shipping (customer pays).